 How to charge the Apple Watch

-- Position the back of the Apple Watch on the charging puck, as shown above, ensuring it locks into place.
+2. Position the back of the Apple Watch on the charging puck, as shown above, ensuring it locks into place.
 The green lightning bolt icon should subsequently appear on the watch face.

-- Wait for the Apple Watch to charge by following the battery indicator on the screen.
+3. Wait for the Apple Watch to charge by following the battery indicator on the screen.
 When charging, the device goes into Nightstand Mode, which means only the time, date and battery level are displayed.

-Given that you'll need to sit your Apple Watch on the charger pretty much everyday, true, 24/7 tracking simply isn't an option.
+Given that you'll need to sit your Apple Watch on the charger pretty much everyday, 24/7 tracking simply isn't an option.
 However, by knowing how long it takes the Apple Watch to fully charge, you can be more efficient with your tracking and pick and choose when to hook it up to the charger.

 Read next: The best Apple Watch charging stands

-According to the company, the Apple Watch can go from 0% to 80% charge in just 90 minutes, and then reach 100% after around two hours.
+According to the company, the Apple Watch can go from 0% to 80% charge in just 90 minutes and reach 100% after around two hours.
 With that considered, those who want to track their sleep, but don't necessarily care about the Watch tracking while sat at a desk for a couple of hours could easily take advantage of the speedy charging.